Gavin Bazunu

 Bazunu started his career at Shamrock Rovers, making his first team debut in June 2018 at the age of 16, before joining Manchester City in February 2019.
-He spent the 2020–21 season on loan at Rochdale and the 2021–22 season on loan at Portsmouth.
+He spent the 2020–21 season on loan at Rochdale, the 2021–22 season on loan at Portsmouth from Manchester City and spent half a season on loan at Standard Liège from Southampton.

 An Irish youth international, he made his senior international debut in 2021.

 Early and personal life

 Born in Dublin, Bazunu was raised in the suburb of Firhouse.
-He is of Nigerian descent.
+He is of Irish and Nigerian descent.

+His brother Todd is a goalkeeper at U17 level with Shamrock Rovers.

 Club career

 Shamrock Rovers

 Having come through the academy at Shamrock Rovers, Bazunu made his debut for Rovers' first team on 9 June 2018 in a 5–0 win at home to Bray Wanderers, at the age of 16.
 Manager Stephen Bradley stated that despite not wanting to 'throw [young goalkeepers] in that early', Bazunu was 'ready' for his first-team debut.
 He made three further appearances for Shamrock Rovers in the 2018 League of Ireland Premier Division.
 These included a penalty save at Cork City which meant he kept four clean sheets out of four in the league.
 Bazunu also made two appearances in the 2018–19 UEFA Europa League.